rajitchaudhary/rajitchaudhary/README.md

 Portfolio link - <a href="https://worthyjobs-tech.vercel.app/Rajit%20Chaudhary?id=1yRShPqNkuE56BZYg5Yg_JKg-mOz5nGZP" target="_blank">Rajit chaudhary Portfolio</a>. <br>

 I've worked on various real-world projects, including: <br>
-An estate management platform using the MERN stack. <br>

-A college student management system using React. <br>

 Wynngrid , a platform that connects homeowners with architects and interior designers, streamlining collaboration and project management built using Node.js, postgresSQL and Next.js<br>